 124. Neighbouring Words: The phrases and text that surround the inbound link help crawlers to analyze what that page is about.

 125. Inbound Link Age: Solid backlinks that have been around for a while and stay on the same place have more ranking capability than newly appeared links.

 126. Link from Authenticate Sites: The search engine can easily distinguish between “Real Sites” and “Spam Blog Sites”.
 Due to rise in unethical link building techniques in blog networks, web crawlers may give more weight to links pointing from authenticating or branded sites than affiliate weblogs.

 127. Natural Backlink: The webpage with a natural inbound link will rank higher in SERP than pages which implemented self-created backlink building strategies.

-128. Reciprocal Link Exchange: Google search ranking algorithm quoted “Excessive Link Exchanges” websites which practices cross-link exchange (you link to me and I’ll link to you) will negatively impact a page ranking in search results.
+128. Reciprocal Link Exchange: Google ranking factors policy quoted “Excessive Link Exchanges” websites which practices cross-link exchange (you link to me and I’ll link to you) will negatively impact a page ranking in search results.